Shaw (Washington, D.C.): Demographics

 Shaw has grown dramatically since the mid-to-late 20th century, with a 2010 population of 17,639.
 In 1950, the area's population had reached over 34,000 people, around double its current level.
 Like many neighborhoods throughout Washington, D.C., Shaw hit a population low point in the 1980s and 1990s, rebounding considerably at the turn of the 21st century.
 The lack of investment and limited power in the area created a barrier in the neighborhood's development and urbanization during the early 1800s.
-Further growth was hindered by increasing racial tensions as more African-Americans settled in the region; by the 1850s, Washington, D.C. had the largest African-American population of any city in the United States.
+Further growth was hindered by increasing racial tensions as more African-Americans settled in the region; by the 1850s, Washington, D.C., had the largest African-American population of any city in the United States.
 The increasing costs of housing also decreased the availability of affordable housing, generating further racial tensions citywide and neighborhood segregation.
-One such neighborhood was Shaw, which continues to be populated by many African-Americans, but also Shaw is now experiencing an increase in prices.
-Newly constructed luxury apartment buildings include The Shay and Jefferson Marketplace.
-The current forecast for the price of housing expects a steady increase of about 2.5% over the few years, which could lead to further displacement among the black community and a phenomenon known as root shock.
-According to the latest census of the Logan Circle/Shaw area, majority (71%) of residents is single, college-educated (67%) and has a median income of $84,875.
+Although Shaw continues to be populated by many African-Americans, the price of housing experienced steady growth in the 2010s and early 2020s, which could lead to further displacement among the black community and a phenomenon known as root shock.
+According to the latest census of the Logan Circle/Shaw area, the majority of residents are single (71%) and college-educated (67%), with a median income of $84,875.

 The majority of residents in Shaw are between the ages of 22 and 39; they constitute 44.5% of the population.
 This is greater than the average District of Columbia percentage of 34.5% for this age group.
-Children between the ages of 0 to 17 make up 15.4% of the population.
-The percentages of genders within each age group is generally equal except for 85+ which has 94.4% female to only 5.6% male and 20-year-olds which is 84.9% female to 15.1% male.
+Children between the ages of 0 and 17 make up 15.4% of the population.
+The proportion of genders within each age group is generally equal except for the 85+ age group (which is 94.4% female and 5.6% male), and the 20-year-old group (which is 84.9% female and 15.1% male).